StevePro7/3Dcity/README.md

 # 3Dcity

 TODO 20/10
-Set invincibility as cheat mode on title
+Add deceleration for more focused attack
 Do the 20,000 thing
 Do the beat screen

+DONE
+Set invincibility as cheat mode on title

 Do I want to wrap Diff + Level screen with yellow border like Cont / Dead / Over screen Rule : flash is OK e.g. Title and Finish screens